FHantke/brave-browser-wiki/Simple-Guide-to-SimpleURLLoader.md

 Now, where do you get a `SharedURLLoaderFactory`?
 If you have a `Profile` or `BrowserContext`, use the one from the profile's default storage partition.
 If not, use the system-wide one from the system network context manager.

+**Important**: you need to know whether your `SimpleURLLoader` could ever be used in a private window.
+If the answer is "yes," you MUST use the profile-specific `SharedURLLoaderFactory`, because it is proxied through Tor if the user has enabled that option.
+The system-wide `SharedURLLoaderFactory` is NEVER PROXIED, so using it for any reason in a private window could cause a privacy leak.

 For the profile-specific `SharedURLLoaderFactory`, include these headers in the `.cc` file of the class that creates your class:

 ```